MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 ## Requirement 11.5

-Deploy a change tracking solution (for example, [Microsoft Defender for Cloud File Integrity Monitoring](/azure/defender-for-cloud/file-integrity-monitoring-overview)) to alert personnel to unauthorized modification of critical system files, configuration files, or content files.
+Deploy a change tracking solution (for example, a file integrity monitoring solution) to alert personnel to unauthorized modification of critical system files, configuration files, or content files.
 Configure the product to perform critical file comparisons at least weekly.

 #### Your responsibilities